Marker Logo

 Erected 2013 by Cultural Tourism DC.
 (Marker Number 3.)

 Location.
 38° 51.58′ N, 76° 59.707′ W. Marker is in Southeast Washington in Washington, District of Columbia.
 It is in Barry Farm.
-Marker is on Martin Luther King Jr. Avenue Southeast north of Sumner Road Southeast, on the right when traveling south.
+It is on Martin Luther King Jr. Avenue Southeast north of Sumner Road Southeast, on the right when traveling south.
 On the grounds of Birney School behind a fence.
 Touch for map.
 Marker is at or near this postal address: 2501 Martin Luther King Jr Avenue Southeast, Washington DC 20020, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker
+At least 8 other markers are within walking distance of this marker: Campbell African Methodist Episcopal Church (within shouting distance of this marker); Roads That Divide (within shouting distance of this marker); Hillsdale

-Photographed By Devry Becker Jones (CC0), February 2, 2018
+Photographed by Devry Becker Jones (CC0), February 2, 2018

-Photographed By Devry Becker Jones (CC0), February 2, 2018
+Photographed by Devry Becker Jones (CC0), February 2, 2018

 3. Barry Farm Dwellings Marker